Reginatam429/Savepoint-Inventory/README.md

 👥 Customers Management

- - View all customers and their loyalty tiers.
+ - View all customers and basic contact info.

  - Add, update, or delete customer records.